 Long-term Visa or Residence Permit Applying

 Non-EU nationals must apply for a long-term visa OR a long-term residence card for the purpose of studying in the Czech Republic.
-It is up to your consideration which type of permit you choose, however, bear in mind that there are specific obligations connected to each type, especially after your arrival to the Czech Republic.
+It is up to you to consider which type of permit you choose, however, bear in mind that there are specific obligations connected to each type, especially after your arrival in the Czech Republic.